spikegrobstein/acbtool/README.markdown

 This should build on any POSIX operating system (OSX, Linux, BSD, maybe cygwin?, etc) without modification.

-As of this writing, the `acbtool` does not appear to build.

 ## Acknowledgements

-This software is based on documentation by Ates Goral (http://magnetiq.com) and contains UTF code from Unicode.
+This software is based on documentation by Ates Goral (http://magnetiq.com)